Speech–language pathology: United States

+In the United States, speech–language pathologists must hold a master's degree from an ASHA-accredited program.
+Following graduation and passing a nation-wide board exam, SLPs typically begin their Clinical Fellowship Year, during which they are granted a provisional license and receive guidance from their supervisor.
+At the end of this process, SLPs apply for full state licensure and may choose to apply & purchase ASHA's Certificate of Clinical Competence (CCC) annually.
+SLPs may additionally choose to earn advanced degrees such as a clinical doctorate in speech–language pathology, PhD, or EdD.

 Methods of assessment

-For many parents, the decision of whether or not to enroll students into school-based speech therapy or privately practiced therapy is challenging.
-Speech–language pathologists work as part of a team alongside teachers, counselors, social workers and parents when in a school setting.
+Many approaches exist to assess language, communication, speech and swallowing.
+Two main aspects of assessment can be to determine the extent of breakdown (impairment-level), or how communication can be supported (functional level).
+When evaluating impairment-based level of breakdown, therapists are trained to use a cognitive neuropsychological approach to assessment, to precisely determine what aspect of communication is impaired.
+Some therapists use assessments that are based on historic anatomical models of language, that have since been shown to be unreliable.
+These tools are often preferred by therapists working within a medical model, where medics request a 'type' of impairment, and a 'severity' rating.
+The broad tools available allow clinicians to precisely select the aspect of communication that they wish to assess.

 Because school-based speech therapy is run under state guidelines and funds, the process of assessment and qualification is more strict.
 To qualify for in-school speech therapy, students must meet the state's criteria on language testing and speech standardization.
 Due to such requirements, some students may not be assessed in an efficient time frame or their needs may be undermined by criteria.
 For a private clinic, students are more likely to qualify for therapy because it is a paid service with more availability.

 Clients and patients

 Speech–language pathologists work with clients and patients who may present with a wide range of issues.